alancesar/go-keycloak-sample/README.md

 go run cmd/api/api.go
 ```

-Follow this link and proceed with login steps: http://localhost:8080.
+Follow this link and proceed with login steps: [http://localhost:8080](http://localhost:8080/).
-Once you logged in sucesfully, the API will return the `access_token` and other information.
+Once you're logged in successfully, the API will return the `access_token` and other information.
 Now you can access an authenticated endpoint `/details` using this token provided:

 ```shell